huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * How to deal with Sweaty/Stinky Feet?
 	1. Choose the right socks: Smartwool® Merino wool socks
 	2. Avoid wearing the same pair of socks/shoes on 2 consecutive days.
 Air out your shoes outside.
-	3. Wash your feet at least once, if not twice, a day, using antibacterial soaps. → Dry the feet thoroughly, especially in between the toes. → (1) Apply a light dusting of anti-fungal foot powder/cornstarch/baby powder before slipping on cotton socks and breathable shoes.
+	3. Wash your feet at least once, if not twice, a day, using antibacterial soaps. &rarr; Dry the feet thoroughly, especially in between the toes. &rarr; (1) Apply a light dusting of anti-fungal foot powder/cornstarch/baby powder before slipping on cotton socks and breathable shoes.
 (2) Use antiperspirant (止汗劑) after showering in the evening (better than in the morning).
 Repeat this for another 3 or 4 consecutive nights and then switch to using it once or twice a week.
-	4. Soak your feet: add a few drops of an antibacterial solution (like sodium hypochloride, aka chlorox 次氯酸鈉/漂白水, or white vinegar) to a bucket/basin of warm water (+ epsom salt + tea tree/eucalyptus oil) → Pro Tip: do this while watching TV.
+	4. Soak your feet: add a few drops of an antibacterial solution (like sodium hypochloride, aka chlorox 次氯酸鈉/漂白水, or white vinegar) to a bucket/basin of warm water (+ epsom salt + tea tree/eucalyptus oil) &rarr; Pro Tip: do this while watching TV.

 * You can lower energy costs on freezers by keeping them full.
 (Why?
 Air is expensive to cool down.
 Water/ice has a very high heat capacity so it's resistant to temperature changes.)
 Fill the empty space in your freezer with bottles of water to make large blocks of ice, which is useful for many occasions, such as power outages.
-Or ever better: filling it with empty containers that have only air in them -> Empty bottles of air take much less energy to cool down initially (compared to empty bottles of water), and also keep the cold air from falling out when you open the door of the freezer.
+Or ever better: filling it with empty containers that have only air in them &rarr; Empty bottles of air take much less energy to cool down initially (compared to empty bottles of water), and also keep the cold air from falling out when you open the door of the freezer.

 * When it comes to buying things, there is good, fast, and cheap—You can pick 2 but not all three.
 	1. Good + Cheap: There are places to trade time for quality while keeping costs down.